dotnet/csharplang/proposals/params-span.md

 Support `params Span<T>` to allow the `params` method to modify the span contents, even though the effects are only observable at call sites that explicitly allocate the argument array?

 ### Support `params IEnumerable<T>`, etc.?
 If we're extending `params` to support `ReadOnlySpan<T>`, should we also support `params` parameters of other collection types, including interfaces and concrete types?

 The reason to support `params ReadOnlySpan<T>` is to improve the performance of existing callers.
 And other collection types are already well supported by having non-`params` overloads for the other types in addition to a `params T[]` overload.
+And [_collection literals_](https://github.com/dotnet/csharplang/issues/5354) may provide a simple syntax for target-typed collections that reduces the need for `params` in general.

 That said, this proposal doesn't prevent extending `params` to other types in the future.

 ### Opting out
 Should we allow opt-ing out of _implicit allocation_ on the call stack?